alexraffy/sksql/README.md

 	let db = new SKSQL();
 	let token = "";
 	let ok = await db.connectAsync("ws://localhost:32000", token, "ClientRW");
-	let sql = new SQLStatement(db, "SELECT * from table");
+    // we have received the data, we can select data locally let sql = new SQLStatement(db, "SELECT * from table");
 	let result = sql.runSync();